1. Underestimating how much money you'll need

 Solution: Cut your lifestyle spending

-So, what's the solution?
-Simple: begin to gradually decrease your lifestyle spending ahead of time.
+Begin to gradually decrease your lifestyle spending ahead of time.

 Look at how much you make a month.
 Driving the newest car can be expensive, and so are cable TV, premium mobile phone plans, and eating dinner out several times a week.